 Types of Foundations:

-Before we begin explaining foundation cracks, lets first understand the different types foundations buildings can have.
-I live and work in the Chicago area where the foundations are usually poured concrete and most houses have basements.
+Before we begin explaining foundation cracks, lets first understand the different types foundations houses can have.
+I live and work in the Chicagoland area where the foundations are usually poured concrete and most houses have basements.
 In the southern United States, most houses have crawlspaces instead of basements.
 In Florida, where my Daughter lives, most foundations are just slabs of concrete poured on the ground (the water table is too high in Florida and basements would just fill up with water).
-Different area have different soil conditions and climates, calling for different types of construction.
+Different areas have different soil conditions and climates, calling for different types of construction.
 All foundations, however, serve to provide the structural base for the building.
-As you can see, on the right, all types of foundation begin with a wide base, called a footing, upon which the foundation wall rests.
+As you can see from the diagram, all types of foundation begin with a wide base, called a footing, upon which the foundation wall rests.
 The footing provides a wide area resting on the ground to distribute the weight of the building evenly.
 The footing is usually placed deep in the ground (in this area, footings should be at least 4 feet deep) so they will not be moved by water or freezing ground in the winter.
 The foundation wall, what most people think of as the house’s foundation, rests on the footing and extends upwards to where it meets the house’s exterior walls.

 Types of Foundation Cracks and How to Fix:

 Foundation cracks have many causes, but the cause of the crack can usually be determined by the type of crack, as can the solution to the crack problem.